raphaellueckl/iota_quickstart/readme.md

 ### The Bitfinex transaction to my wallet takes forever, should I cancel it?
 Yes, just cancel it and reput your order, if it did not confirm after 1 hour.

+### When I click "Attach Address to Tangle" or "Generate New Address", it takes forever, what can I do?
+Try logging out and back into your wallet.
+If that still does not work, go to 'Tools', 'Edit node configuration' and chose 'CCurl implementation' under the 'Curl implementation' section.

 ## Contributors: